fluffy/blinky/design.md

 * if have recent syncIn, adjust syncOutOffset to match syncIn
 * if have recent gpsPPS, adjust syncOutOffset to match gps pps

-* save last 100 seconds of syncInOffset, gpsOffset, auxOffset, syncMon offse
+* save last 100 seconds of syncInOffset, gpsOffset, auxOffset, syncMon offset
 * compute average offset over last 100s for GPS, Aux, SyncIn
 * compute drift rate in Hz over last 100s for GPS, Aux, SyncIn
 * compute stdDev off of drift linear for GPS, Aux, Sync